BrenPatF/brenpatf.github.io/_migrated/query-structure-diagramming-two-examples.md

 - Converting the leave ranges to leave days by joining to the generated days rowset
 - Joining the leave daily rowset with the attendance table by a union

-The original post, "Attendance and Leave table Join", is no longer available [13 July 2025].
+The original post is [Attendance and Leave table Join](https://forums.oracle.com/ords/apexds/post/attendance-and-leave-table-join-7216).

 ### ERD